 The road hugs the coast for the final stretch of this drive, before arriving at your destination, Kaikoura.
 Keep a lookout for dolphins as they are often seen swimming just off the coastline as well as New Zealand fur seals basking by the roadside.

 Experience New Zealand's only marine based whale watching company.
-Whale Watch Kaikoura offer a once-in-a-lifetime, up close encounter with the giant Sperm Whale.
-You are also likely to encounter New Zealand fur seals, dusky dolphins and albatross.
-Depending on the season you may also see pilot, blue and southern right whales as well as migrating humpbacks.
+Whale Watch Kaikōura offer a once-in-a-lifetime, up close encounter with the giant Sperm Whale.
+You are also likely to encounter New Zealand fur seals, dolphins and albatross.
+Depending on the season you may also see Pilot, Blue and Southern Right whales as well as migrating humpbacks.
 Often orcas can be spotted here and the world's smallest dolphin, the Hectors, occasionally make an appearance.
+Cruise in style on modern catamarans, specifically designed for whale watching.
+The VIP Captain’s Cabin is situated in the wheelhouse alongside the captain.
+This cabin provides guests with exclusive access to the captain as well as a dedicated tour host for the duration of the tour.

-Your accommodation: The White Morph, Kaikoura
+Your accommodation: The White Morph, Kaikōura

 Set on the Esplanade in Kaikōura, The White Morph enjoys commanding views of the ocean and mountains.
-Just a 10-minute walk into town, The White Morph has been beautifully placed so that you can take in the spectacular scenery of Kaikoura while enjoying the variety of attractions on offer.
+Just a 10-minute walk into town, The White Morph has been beautifully placed so that you can take in the spectacular scenery of Kaikoura while enjoying the variety of attractions on offer.Driving distance and time (approximate) for this leg: 287 kms / 178 miles : 3.5 hours

 Heading north from Kaikoura, the road hugs the shore for approximately 50 kilometres and offers many opportunities to view the native wildlife such as seabirds and New Zealand fur seals.
 One of the best seal watching locations is Ohau Point (25km north of Kaikoura), where you can observe the adults on the shoreline and the pups frolicking in the waterfall, just a short walk from the road (signposted).
 As you drive you will have turquoise waters of the South Pacific Ocean to your east and to the west the towering Kaikoura Ranges.
 Crossing the dry hills of the Marlborough ranges you head towards Marlborough, New Zealand's largest wine producing region.
 Blenheim sits right at the heart of Marlborough and is ideally located to enjoy an afternoon sampling the local produce.
 A great way to do this is to take a guided wine tour with Sounds Connection Wine Tours.

 An afternoon among the vines!
 Be immersed in the Marlborough wine country with the Sounds Connection half day wine tour.
-You'll be collected from your accommodation and taken through three or four hand-picked wineries to taste the award-winning produce this region is known for.
-You'll also hear about the history of winemaking in Marlborough as well as learning the unique processes each winery goes through.
-A lunch stop is not included in this tour so we do advise you have something to eat prior to this activity.
+Get collected from your accommodation and taken through three or four hand-picked wineries to taste the award-winning produce this region is known for.
+Hear about the history of winemaking in Marlborough as well as learning the unique processes each winery goes through.

-Your accommodation: Bella Vista Blenheim
+Your accommodation: Blenheim Palms Motel

-Driving distance and time (approximate) for this leg: 116 kms / 72 miles : 1.4 hours
+Located 100 m from the central shops and eateries, the Blenheim Palms Motel offers tasteful individually designed apartment-styled rooms.Driving distance and time (approximate) for this leg: 116 kms / 72 miles : 1.4 hours

 Take a short drive to the small port of Picton where the Interislander ferry connects with Wellington.
 A bustling seaside destination, Picton is well equipped with shops, cafes and is also the starting point for the famous Queen Charlotte Walk.
 You’ll travel along Queen Charlotte Drive, traversing the length of the Marlborough Sounds coastline.
 Magnificent views are abundant so be sure to make time to stop and enjoy the scenery as you go.